romeonatchkebia/tbcconcept/README.md

       - Click on `File` > `Open Folder...` and select the `tbcconcept` directory.

    4. **Start the Live Server**
-      - Open the `index.html` file in Visual Studio Code.
       - Right-click on the `index.html` file and select `Open with Live Server`.
       - Your default web browser will automatically open the page served by the live server, typically at `http://127.0.0.1:5500`.